CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

 1. We need to check if the user's token is authorized to access the request's endpoint :heavy_check_mark:
 2. We need to check if the user's token is validated to use. :heavy_check_mark:
 3. Make a Custom validations in AWS gateway for 1-2 points. :heavy_check_mark:
-4. Make a custom queries parameters in AWS Athena based in specified role. :boom: __Note__ : For this POC i've chosen don't implement this part by complexity to resolve.
+4. Make a custom queries parameters in AWS Athena based in specified role. :boom: __Note__ : For this POC i've chosen don't implement this part by complexity to solve.
 In version 2 this POC i will it.

 ## Solution